Cunningham Campground

 Directions

-From Safford, take US 191 south for 6 miles.
+From Safford, Arizona: Take US 191 south for 6 miles.
 Turn right onto AZ 366/Swift Trail and travel approximately 29 miles.
 The campground is on the right across from the Columbine Visitor Center.
-From Tucson, take I-10 east for 90 miles.
-Take exit 352 for US 191, and turn left toward Safford.
+From Tucson: Take I-10 east for 90 miles.
+Take exit 352 for US 191, turn left toward Safford.
 Drive 26.3 miles north and turn left on AZ 366/Swift Trail.
-Drive approximately 29 miles and the campground is on the right across from the Columbine Visitor Center.
+Drive approximately 29 miles to the campground.

 Amenities